demonich/Parametric-Eq-generator-for-pipewire/README.md

 Create a folder, put the script there and config txt file from autoeq.app (in equalizer section choose 'easyeffects').

-Run script (inside file manager or in terminal, you choose).
+Run script (inside file manager (make it execuable in properties first) or in terminal, you choose).
 File picker will appear, select there your txt file, press OK.

 Done.